TABLE - U.S. jobless claims rose in latest week

 STATES WITH INCREASES IN CLAIMS OF MORE THAN 1,000:

-The department said one state reported an increase in claims, not seasonally adjusted, of more than 1,000 in the week ended Dec.
-8, the latest period for which data are available:
+The department said 13 states reported an increase in claims, not seasonally adjusted, of more than 1,000 in the week ended Oct.
+6, the latest period for which data are available.
+Among the largest were:

 STATES WITH DECREASES IN CLAIMS OF MORE THAN 1,000:

-The department said 18 states reported a decrease in claims, not seasonally adjusted, of more than 1,000 in the week ended Dec.
-8, the latest period for which data are available.
-Among the largest were:
+The department said one state reported a decrease in claims, not seasonally adjusted, of more than 1,000 in the week ended Oct.
+6, the latest period for which data are available:

 Reuters survey of U.S.economists' forecast: